sicamarketing/chrome-extension-automatic-replace-PII/README.md

 **How to install:**

-1. Download and Extract the Extension Files: Download the latest version and extract into a folder on your computer.
+1. Download the files into a folder on your computer.

 2. Open Chrome Extensions Page: Open Chrome and navigate to chrome://extensions/ in the address bar.